-Progress toward Action Team goals will be monitored through the monitoring of CAN's annual work plan.
+Progress toward Action Team goals will be monitored by the CAN Leadership Team through ongoing progress updates consistent with the Leadership Team meeting schedule and plan.

 Incentives for Action Team Participation

 Action Team members have influence over the work products they support, are honored for their participation on the CAN website, and are listed in any published work products they assisted in creating.